-This Low Carb Keto Spiced Pear Moscow Mule with Lemon instead of lime is the ideal low calorie, sugar free drink for the holidays.
-Who says flavorful, keto friendly, and sugar free drinks don’t exist?!
-Combine fresh squeezed lemon juice, vodka, a homemade sugar free spiced pear simple syrup, and diet ginger beer with a few lovely garnishes for a wonderful and festive low carb holiday drink.
+This Low Carb Spiced Pear Moscow Mule with Lemon instead of lime is the ideal low calorie, sugar free and festive drink.
+Combine fresh squeezed lemon juice, vodka, a homemade sugar free spiced pear simple syrup, and diet ginger beer with a few lovely garnishes for a wonderful and cozy low carb drink.

 We can't get enough of the warm flavors of the fall, and the holiday season.
 This Low Carb and Keto Spiced Pear Moscow Mule with Lemon is going to be the hit of the holiday season.
 Honestly you can enjoy it all year long, but when the weather starts to cool down and everything feels more merry (even when you're celebrating at home) these warming flavors will help you feel cozy!